Generating documentation for your EPL code

 Code constructs that are documented

-The ApamaDoc generates documentation for the following code constructs:
+The ApamaDoc tool generates documentation for the following code constructs:

-By default, the ApamaDoc export wizard does not generate documentation for inner fields or events of a monitor.
-If you want to include inner fields and events of a monitor, generate ApamaDoc without a user interface using the --includeMonitorMembers option.
-See Generating ApamaDoc from the command line or Generating ApamaDoc from an Ant script for more information.
+By default, ApamaDoc does not generate documentation for inner fields or events of a monitor.
+If you want to include inner fields and events of a monitor, use the --includeMonitorMembers option.
+See Generating ApamaDoc from the command line for more information.

 Inserting ApamaDoc comments